MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/flow-creation/fail-to-list-excel-online-tables-retrieving-values.md

 ## Symptoms

-Creating an Excel trigger flow using, for example, the ["request approval for a selected row" template](https://preview.flow.microsoft.com/galleries/public/templates/4c8abe0d62ab4333860da9ad218cc8f7/request-approval-for-a-selected-row/), browsing to the workbook in OneDrive works but the template does not list the tables in the excel file, but gives an API error **could not retrieve values, error executing the API**.
+Creating an Excel trigger flow using, for example, the ["request approval for a selected row" template](https://preview.flow.microsoft.com/galleries/public/templates/4c8abe0d62ab4333860da9ad218cc8f7/request-approval-for-a-selected-row/), browsing to the workbook in OneDrive works but the template doesn't list the tables in the excel file, but gives an API error **could not retrieve values, error executing the API**.

 ## Cause

-This error may occur due to OneDrive IP permissions.
+This error might occur due to OneDrive IP permissions.

 ## Resolution